 Alan Marshall is an unschooling dad, a professional musician, and a university professor in the music department.
-We dive into his family’s journey to unschooling, his eldest’s transition to junior high, ways to approach music lessons and practice music using scale search, advice for dads just starting out with unschooling, and lots more.
+We dive into his family’s journey to unschooling, his eldest’s transition to junior high, ways to approach music lessons, advice for dads just starting out with unschooling, and lots more.

 Quote of the Week